mcbeem/regsim/readme.md

 -   `$targetval` The true value of the target parameter, *β*, which was specified when the function was called.
 It is used to calculate bias, RMSE, and coverage.

--   `$expected.b` The mean value of the target parameter estimate across all the simulated repetitions, $E(\\hat{b})$.
+-   `$expected.b` The mean value of the target parameter estimate across all the simulated repetitions, *E*(*b*).
 This value should closely approximate the corresponding true value.

--   `$bias` Bias is calculated as the difference between the true value of the target parameter and the mean value of its estimate across repetitions. $E(\\hat{b}) - \\beta)$.
+-   `$bias` Bias is calculated as the mean of the difference between the true value of the target parameter and its estimate across repetitions, *E*(*b* − *β*).
 This value should be close to zero when the model is correctly specified.

 -   `analytical.SE` The average estimated standard error for the target parameter across the repetitions.
 The analytical standard error should closely approximate the empirical standard error if the model is correctly specified.
 A violation of certain regression assumptions can cause it to diverge from the empirical standard error.

--   `empirical.SE` The calculated standard deviation of the parameter estimates $\\hat{b}$.
+-   `empirical.SE` The calculated standard deviation of the parameter estimates, *b*.
 The empirical standard error is an estimated of what the sampling variability of the parameter actually is.

 -   `$analytic.CI` The mean lower and upper analytic confidence interval boundaries for the target parameter across repetitions based on the limits specified by the `interval=` argument.
 These should closely approximate the empirical confidence interval boundaries; when this does not occur, an assumption violation has likely occurred.